scaleway/docs-content/docs/CONTRIBUTING.md

 title: Contributing
 ---

-# Contribute with the Documentation Content
+# Contribute to the Documentation Content

 ## Who can contribute?